-Many aquarists ask, what is the optimal temperature for my saltwater aquarium?
-Unfortunately, there is not simple, straightforward answer to this question.
-The choice of temperatures in an aquarium are as varied as their owners.
+Many aquarists ask: What is the optimal temperature for my saltwater aquarium?
+Unfortunately, there is not a simple, straightforward answer to this question.
+The choice of temperatures in an aquarium is as varied as their owners.
 Some aquarists feel that keeping your tank between 75-77 degrees is best, some say 75-80 degrees.
 Others feel that some corals and fishes, having come from warm tropical waters, do much better at higher temperatures of about 80-85 degrees, or higher.

 Other important factors to keep in mind if deciding to run your tank at higher temperatures are:

 - In a closed system, there may be excess metabolic wastes to deal with.
 If these excess wastes are not removed properly, with high tank temperatures this may cause problems like uncontrollable algae blooms and fish or coral diseases that thrive in warmer conditions.
 In open ocean waters, there is plenty of current and other ocean organisms to control these problems.

 - Warmer water results in the lack of dissolved oxygen in the water.
 The loss of dissolved oxygen can suffocate and kill the occupants in your tank much faster than higher temperatures will.
 But, having good water movement and ample surface and tank aeration, this problem can be controlled.